gloriasp15/portfolio-2026/business-cases/02-governance-operating-model/README.md

 ### 3. RACI Enablement *(How)*

-Establishment of a **RACI-based decision framework** to operationalize ownership and ensure effective execution.
+Establishment of a **RACI-based decision framework** to operationalize the Governance Operating Model by explicitly defining execution responsibilities and decision ownership across the data lifecycle.

+RACI clarifies roles:
+- who executes activities - Responsible (R)
+- who owns decisions and outcomes - Accountable (A)
+- who must be consulted before decisions are made - Consulted (C)
+- who requires visibility on progress and results - (Informed)

+By applying RACI to key data quality activities, the model:
+- eliminates ownership ambiguity
+- ensures a single accountable owner per decision
+- accelerates issue resolution
+- enables governance to operate as an execution framework rather than a policy layer

+RACI is applied to lifecycle steps covering both one-off validations and business-as-usual (BAU) data quality activities.
 RACI clarifies who executes, who owns the outcome, who provides input and who requires visibility across each phase of the data lifecycle.

-**RACI roles**
-- Responsible
-- Accountable
-- Consulted
-- Informed

 ---